Published On: Apr 29 2013 06:40:57 PM EDTUpdated On: Apr 30 2015 02:00:00 AM EDT

 2008: Two skeletal remains found near Ekaterinburg, Russia, are confirmed by Russian scientists to be the remains of Alexei Nikolaevich, Tsarevich of Russia, (third from right) and one of his sisters.
 After the February Revolution of 1917, Nikolaevich, the son of Tsar Nicholas II of Russia, and his family were sent into internal exile in Siberia.
 There, he, his parents and his four sisters (Olga, Tatiana, Maria and Anastasia) were murdered during the Russian Civil War by order of the Bolshevik government, though rumors that he and other family members had survived persist today.

-2007: Actor Tom Poston, best known for his TV work in sitcoms like "The Bob Newhart Show," "Mork & Mindy" and "Newhart" (pictured), dies of respiratory failure at the age of 85 in Los Angeles, Calif.
+2007: Actor Tom Poston, best known for his TV work in sitcoms like "The Bob Newhart Show," "Mork & Mindy" and "Newhart" (pictured), dies of respiratory failure at the age of 85 in Los Angeles, California.

 1997: ABC airs the "coming out" episode of the sitcom "Ellen."
 The title character, played by Ellen DeGeneres, admitted she was a lesbian, becoming the first main character of a television show to come out as gay.
 DeGeneres herself came out on "The Oprah Winfrey Show" and in Time magazine shortly before the episode was broadcast.